-- Connect a CAT6a cable to the ethernet port of the camera and a (PoE) network switch.
-If you use a standard switch, connect also the power cable. - Connect a HDMI cable to the camera and a monitor. - Turn the ON/OFF button at the back of the camera to ON.
-When the camera starts, the lens will turn from back to forth and will finish with the lens straight forward.
+- Connect a CAT6a cable to the ethemet port of the camera and a (PoE) network switch.
+If you use a standard switch, connect also the power cable. - Connect a HDMI or SDI cable to the camera and a monitor. - Turn the ON/OFF button at the back of the camera to ON.
+When the camera starts, the lens turns from back to forth and will finish with the lens straight forward.
 This will take a few seconds.